Online Trademark Application

 Immediately after purchase, you will receive an email confirming your order and giving you details about what happens next.

-Within two business days, we will file your trademark application with the USPTO and send you a package via UPS 2-Day service.
+Within two business days, we will file your trademark application with the USPTO and send you a package via FedEx 2-Day service.
 The package includes:

 - a summary of your application responses